LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 	<figcaption>A segment of the sphere is peeled off and flattened.
 The right most image shows a top view of the flattening.
 The arcs are pulled flat in the longitudinal direction, so that they become straight lines.
 They do not change length in this process, but that requires stretching out the sides along the $x$-axis.
-Thus a single point where all the arcs meet, is stretched into a line.   </figcaption>
+Thus a single point where all the arcs meet is stretched into a line.   </figcaption>
 </figure>

 The equirectangular map has a total area of $(2\pi R)(\pi R)=2\pi^2 R^2$ while the surface area of the sphere is $4\pi R^2$.